5 Ways to Deal With Debt Collectors if You’re Afraid to Pick Up the Phone

 5. Take Control of the Communication Process

 If the calls are incessant and you want them to stop, be sure to request the change in writing.
-This can be via email or a physical letter.
+This can be via email or a cease and desist letter sent via certified mail.
 The CFPB provides a series of template letters to help you communicate with debt collectors in writing.

-In most cases, dealing with a debt collector might be a little unpleasant, but in those situations when a collection agency violates the law with nonstop phone calls or threats of violence, you’ll need to file a complaint.
+In most cases, dealing with a debt collector might be a little unpleasant, but in those situations when a collection agency violates the law with nonstop phone calls or threats of violence, you’ll need to exercise your consumer rights and file a complaint with the CFPB.

 Filing a complaint with the FTC or the CFPB will usually be enough.
 In extreme cases, you can either report the harassment to your local law enforcement agency or the FBI.